Mastering Mechanical Prior Art Searches: 8 Best Practices for Accuracy and Efficiency

 What is a Prior Art Search?

 A prior art search is conducted to ascertain the novelty of an invention as well as to understand the ideas that are already known about the invention.
 It involves searching patent and non-patent literature such as published materials, scientific papers, research articles, newsletters, press releases, and blogs.
-Conducting prior art searches can help companies or inventors to save costs and resources associated with patent filing and prosecution.
+Prior art searches help companies and inventors reduce costs and resource usage during patent filing and prosecution.

 Eight Best Practices Associated with Mechanical Prior Art Searches

-The first milestone while performing mechanical prior art searches is developing a thorough understanding of the invention.
-The most important aspects in this milestone are the invention description and visualization of the working principle from the images shared by an inventor.
-The best practice for understanding an invention is using an invention disclosure form (IDF).
+The first step while performing mechanical prior art searches is to have a thorough understanding of the invention.
+The most important aspects in this process are the invention description and visualization of the working principle from the images shared by an inventor.
+The best practice for understanding an invention is using an invention disclosure form.
 Through IDF, one can also understand the novelty of the invention or important key features on which the search needs to be focused.
 Furthermore, searchers can use IDF and run a search using the name of the inventor or company to identify the closest prior art filed previously by the same company or inventor in the same technology area.
 This helps in fetching the relevant information to better understand the invention.

 4. Capturing Relevant Results